traumnet-ie/rhythmus-plugin/README.md

 	2. Randomised sample segregation
 	3. Serendipitous outcomes

-It will be build with Juce.
+It will be built with Juce.